EfficientWinlab/EfficientWinlab.github.io/content/authors/Andreadis/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.
-bio: |
-- Georgios Andreadis received the five-year Diploma degree in Electrical and Computer Engineering from the Technical University of Crete, Greece, in 2024.
-He is currently pursuing the Ph.D. degree with WINLAB, Rutgers University, NJ, USA.
-His research interests include low-power wireless communications, Bluetooth Low Energy (BLE) and RFID tag localization, integrated sensing and communication (ISAC), and signal processing.

 interests:
 - Ultra-Low Power Communications